Back to Blog

 • Dietary filters and allergen information for health-conscious customers

-• Easy reordering of past favorites with one tap
+• One-tap reordering of past favorites

 Must-Have Features for a Restaurant Mobile App